 educated at St. Cecelia Convent in Nashville, were she endured the Civil War and graduated from St. Cecelia in 1865.

 Laura considered her formal classes at St. Cecelia a good beginning in her education process.
-She continued her studies of music,
+She continued her studies of music, painting,

-sister Florence, two years younger, accompanied Laura in her travels.
+Florence, two years younger, accompanied Laura in her travels.

 Sometime in the next few years Laura met Frank Worley of Ellettsville, Indiana.
 Frank Worley’s family had been successful merchants and in